Seizures of Cash at Jacksonville International Airport

-What happens if you traveled on a domestic or international flight at the Jacksonville International Airport and federal agents seized all of your cash?
-Believe it or not, cash seizures at the airport in Jacksonville, FL, are fairly common.
+What happens if you travel on a domestic or international flight at the Jacksonville International Airport and federal agents seize all of your cash?
+Believe it or not, cash seizures at the airport are common.

 After the money is taken, the seizing agent might hand you a receipt that lists an “undisclosed amount of U.S. currency.”
-After the seizure of cash, the DEA or CBP has 60 days to send you a letter that acts as a personal “notice of forfeiture” explaining your rights.
+After the cash seizure, the DEA or CBP has 60 days to send you a letter that acts as a personal “notice of forfeiture” explaining your rights.
 The legal notice that the property was seized must also be published online.

 But you do NOT have to wait for the “notice of seizure” to arrive in the mail before you take action.

 An experienced attorney for civil asset forfeiture cases can help you file a verified claim immediately after the seizure.
-In some cases, we can file the verified claim on the same day that the money was seized.
-Filing the verified claim early can speed up the resolution of the case by at least 60 days.
+We can file the verified claim on the same day the money was seized.
+Filing the verified claim early can speed up the case resolution by at least 60 days.

 Attorney for Currency Seizures at the Airport in Jacksonville, FL

-If your cash was seized from the airport in Jacksonville, FL, then contact an experienced civil asset forfeiture attorney at Sammis Law Firm.
-We can help you file a verified claim for court action which might speed up the resolution of the case by at least sixty (60) days.
+If your cash was seized from the airport in Jacksonville, FL, contact an experienced civil asset forfeiture attorney at Sammis Law Firm.
+We can help you file a verified claim for court action.

 Filing a verified claim is the ONLY way to contest the legality of the seizure.
-The verified claim must be filed within thirty (30) days after the date of the final publication of the “notice of seizure,” unless you received a written notice via personal letter in which case the deadline set forth in the letter will apply.
+The verified claim must be filed within thirty (30) days after the date of the final publication of the “notice of seizure,” unless you received a written notice via personal letter, in which case the deadline outlined in the letter will apply.

 An attorney can help you file a verified claim that describes the seized property and states your ownership or other interest in the property.
 The verified claim must be made under oath and subject to the penalty of perjury and meet the requirements of an unsworn statement under penalty of perjury as described in 18 U.S.C.
 Section 983(a)(2)(C) and 28 U.S.C.
 Section 1746.